 Bottled Water is Expensive

-We’ve talked about this in the filtered water section already.
-Even if you don’t care at all about the ethical and environmental impacts of bottled water, this one should make you sit up and pay attention.
+Even if you don’t care about the ethical and environmental impacts of bottled water, this one should make you sit up and pay attention.

 The average American uses 100 gallons of water a day, according to the U.S. Environmental Protection Agency.
-That equals about 757 bottles of water.
+That equals about 757 bottles of water and at an average cost of $1.50 per bottle in 2021, that’s over $1,135 a day!
+Are you concerned yet?

 Bottled Water vs. Filtered Water